nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # LogiLink User Guide

-LogiLink is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, LogiLink can get your contact management tasks done faster than traditional GUI apps.
+LogiLink allows you to manage your contacts on your desktop with keyboard commands.
+If you type fast, you can complete your contact management tasks faster with LogiLink than with mouse-based apps.

 <!-- * Table of Contents -->
 * [Quick start](#quick-start)